 Food and drinks

 As mouth-watering as the roadside stalls may look of Chaats and Paani-puris, don’t dive right in, the hygiene standards are questionable.
-You can still try it once but only after acclimatizing your stomach for a while.
-Stick to vegetarian food, packed with locals, since the food is likely to be freshly prepared.
+You can still try it once but only after acclimatising your stomach for a while.
+Try to stick to vegetarian food, packed with locals, since the food is likely to be freshly prepared, thought the famous and tested non-vegetarian places are great to eat at.
 Avoid the cut fruits/salads from roadside vendors, instead buy whole fruits, wash and eat.

 Drink only bottled water at all times without exception.
 Don’t use public tap water for drinking, since it isn’t as potable.
 Coconut water in summer works like a charm to beat the heat.